Network

 DNS (Domain Name System) is the phone book of the internet.
 When you type privacygear.nl, your device asks a DNS server: “What is the IP address of privacygear.nl?”

-The problem: Your ISP sees all these queries by default.
+The problem: Your internet provider or network administrator sees these queries by default.
 Even if you use HTTPS for the website’s content, the DNS query is visible — unless you use DNS-over-HTTPS or DNS-over-TLS.

 What DNS providers see: